OverCat2000/notes/Data Ethics/importance of data protection.md

 ## General Data Protection Regulation (GDPR)

-a regulations drafted by **EU**. all EU members must follow these rules. its sets out rules for data protection and privacy for all individuals within the EU. how physical or legal person may process personal data.
+<span style="color:#00b050"><span style="color:#00b050">a regulations drafted by **EU**. all EU members must follow these rules.
+its sets out rules for data protection and privacy for all individuals within the EU. how physical or legal person may process personal data.</span></span>

-the purpose of the regulations is to create a uniform and harmonised level of protection for personal data. remove restrains of free movement of personal data.
+<span style="color:#92d050">the purpose of the regulations is to create a uniform and harmonised level of protection for personal data. remove restrains of free movement of personal data.</span>

 27$^t$$^h$ of April 2016
 protection of natural persons